 A STA shall not send an HE TB PPDU unless it is explicitly triggered by an AP in one of the operation modes described in this subclause.

 The inter-frame space between a PPDU that contains a Trigger frame or frame that includes a UMRS Control subfield that solicits an immediate response and the HE TB PPDU is SIFS.

+A non-AP HE STA may ignore a Trigger frame or UMRS Control field that is intended to the STA if the Trigger frame or UMRS Control field contains one or more subfields whose values are not recognized or not supported by the STA.
+A non-AP STA shall update the intra-BSS NAV (see 27.2.3 (Updating two NAVs)) based on the duration information of the Trigger frame or frame containing UMRS Control field even if it decides to ignore its content.

 A STA shall commence the transmission of an HE TB PPDU at the SIFS time boundary after the end of a received PPDU, when the following conditions are met: